browserengineering/book/book/intro.md

 Browser code concepts
 =====================

-HTML, CSS, HTTP, hyperlinks, and JavaScript---the core of the web---are approachable enough, and if you've made a web page before you've seen that programming ability is not required.
-That's because HTML & CSS are meant to be black boxes---declarative APIs---where one specifies _what_ outcome to achieve, and the _browser itself_ is responsible for figuring out the _how_ to achieve it.
+HTML & CSS are meant to be black boxes---declarative APIs---where one specifies _what_ outcome to achieve, and the _browser itself_ is responsible for figuring out the _how_ to achieve it.
 Web developers don't, and mostly can't, draw their web page's pixels on their own.

-As a black box, the browser is either magical or frustrating (depending on whether it is working correctly or not!).
+That can make the browser both magical or frustrating---depending on whether it is doing the right thing!
 But that also makes a browser a pretty unusual piece of software, with unique challenges, interesting algorithms, and clever optimizations.
 Browsers are worth studying for the pure pleasure of it.